Family Law

 Temporary support during divorce

-Temporary alimony (also called pendente lite support) helps you stay financially stable while your divorce moves forward.
+Temporary alimony (also called pendente lite support or interim support) helps you stay financially stable while your divorce moves forward.
 You can receive this support right after filing divorce papers.
 The money helps cover your daily expenses until the divorce becomes final.
 The courts look at your needs and your spouse's ability to pay.
 They often use a simple math formula: 40% of the higher earner's net income minus 50% of the lower earner's net income.
 This short-term solution ends when your divorce decree arrives.

 Rehabilitative support for job training